Marcelo Ostria Trigo: Author

 He has published the books "Las negociaciones con Chile de 1975" (Editorial Atenea, 1986) and "Temas de la mediterraneidad" (Editorial Fundemos, 2004).
 These books cover themes associated with diplomatic negotiations between Bolivia and Chile regarding territorial and sea access disputes after Chile gained a significant amount of land from Peru and Bolivia during the War of the Pacific (1879–1883), making Bolivia a landlocked country.

 He is also a writer and poet and has authored a poetry book called "Baladas mínimas" (Editorial El País, 2010).

 Honours and awards

 He has been honored with the Grand Cross of the Order of the Condor of the Andes, the highest state award for exceptional merit, either civil or military, shown by Bolivians or foreign nationals.
 He has also received comparable state honours from Argentina as a recipient of the Grand Cross of the Order of May and from Brazil as a recipient of the Commander Order of the Southern Cross and the Grand Cross of the Order Barão of Rio Branco.

 In 1997, he was appointed as an honorary member Judge of the Permanent Court of Arbitration at the International Court of Justice.

+Death

+Trigo died in Santa Cruz de la Sierra, on August 30, 2021, at the age of 86.